 Student Pays or Instructor

 Send students a personal invitation link.
 When students open this link, they will be prompted to certify their email, phone number, and to create a password.
-I recommend you specifically tell students to use their university email.
-Grading discrepancies will occur if students use different emails throughout the course.
+Instruct students to use their university email to avoid grading discrepancies that may occur from different emails.

-I also recommend organizing students into participant groups based on course, such as ECON 101.
-You can do this either when you send out the invitation link, or manually after students are registered.
+Organize students into participant groups based on course, such as ECON 101, with the invitation link or manually after students are registered.

-For more information on distributing personal invitation links to students, please read the Distribute a link section of the Poll Everywhere Instructor guide.
+For more information on distributing personal invitation links to students, please visit our support center.